rdatools/rdametrics/data-zip/scores.md

 # Scores (Metrics)

-These are the metrics ("scores") calculated for a plan, when you run the score_ensemble.py script.
+These are the "scores" (metrics) calculated for a plan.
 To make them easier to work with, metrics are stored in separate files by category:

 * **General** &ndash; population deviation